2017 CUHK democracy wall standoff: September 8 (Second public protest)

 Chinese University of Hong Kong said that it will investigate a student, who was later identified as former student union leader Ernie Chow for allegedly using derogatory language (the word “Chee-na”), after receiving multiple internal and external complaints.
 The incident occurred during a standoff with mainland students over banners advocating independence at Democracy wall, on September 7.
 The university issued a statement: “The university strongly condemns the student's use of a derogatory slur against China to engage malicious personal attacks."

 At around 2.30pm, about 30 members of the student unions of Chinese University, the University of Hong Kong, Baptist University and Shue Yan University held a protest outside the Chinese University's student affairs office demanding a dialogue.
 They demanded protection for freedom of speech, regardless of differing political stances and a promise that banners or posters would not be taken down.
 At around 8.30pm, the university vice-president Dennis Ng Kee-pui agreed not to take any posters or banners down without talking to the students.

 A poster "congratulating" Undersecretary for Education Christine Choi Yuk-lin on her son, Peter Poon "going to heaven" appearing on Education University, received widespread condemnation.
 The Education University president, Stephen Cheung Yan-leung said he was angry and upset over the posters, and two people have been captured on surveillance cameras with the university trying to identify the perpetrators.
 A disciplinary committee will decide the seriousness of the offense if they are students.
 Education University council chairman Frederick Ma Si-hang remarked “I would like to ask everyone in Hong Kong to answer one question: if they were parents, would they want their children to be educated by the two young persons?”
 Carrie Lam issued a statement saying “I deeply regret and condemn such behaviour.
 The remarks are entirely disrespectful, against the moral values of society and cold-blooded.
 The whole community are shocked, grieved, and enraged by the appearance of such remarks in a tertiary institution in Hong Kong.”
 Activists from around 40 groups demonstrated outside a library at Education University to protest over a poster that appeared to mock the death of a government official's son.
 The protesters demanded that university officials punish those responsible for the poster if they are found to be students there.
 The Education University student union leader, Lala Lai Hiu-Ching said the poster was removed soon after as insults, personal attacks and libel are forbidden on the democracy wall.
 The union stated “The student union will not condemn the remarks because freedom of speech and respect for others are both important.”
-Student union leaders from University of Hong Kong, Baptist University, Chinese University, Shue Yan University and City University made similar remarks.
+Student union leaders from the University of Hong Kong, Baptist University, Chinese University, Shue Yan University and City University made similar remarks.
 Lala Lai Hiu-Ching warned of serious consequences if the university tracks down and punishes the people who put up a controversial poster, as it creates 'white terror'.